ThatsVie/holbertonschool-printf/README.md

 <br>

 <h3><p align="center">
-Directory for our <a href="https://github.com/ThatsVie/holbertonschool-printf/">Printf Project</a> 💕
+Directory of our <a href="https://github.com/ThatsVie/holbertonschool-printf/">Printf Project</a> 💕
 </p></h3>

 Our printf fuction works through three distinct code files, each code works in tandum to produce output according to a format.
 Code files are listed bellow: